TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 24/Joshua 24.23.md

 ---

-Now therefore put away, [said he], the foreign gods which are among you, and incline your heart unto Jehovah, the God of Israel.
+"Now therefore put away the foreign gods which are among you, and incline your heart to Yahweh, the God of Israel."